inspec/inspec/docs/dsl_resource.md

 Low-level features expose the nuts-and-bolts of the resource.
 If you are dealing with a `process`, you might be able to access information like the parent process ID, perhaps even a list of open files or a deep tree or subprocesses.
 Thinking of our [two audiences](#two_major_audiences), this sort of information access is vital to infrastructure-as-code engineers; they need to verify that their provisioning code is behaving as expected, and are comfortable with the technical details, perhaps even writing Ruby code to traverse complex data structures.
 Compliance practitioners, on the other hand, may find the resulting code to be opaque.
 They need to be able to understand the profile in order to certify that it represents the intent of a particular security standard.

+Mid-level resources provide a happy medium.
+While built on low-level features, they provide the ability to explicitly query structures in a more friendly way, while making no assumptions about what the user intends.
+Because a mid-level feature has the ability to massage the underlying data structures, readability can be greatly improved, making the test much easier to understand by the compliance community.

-High-level features directly address use cases of compliance practitioners, in clear, unambiguous language.
+High-level features directly address use cases of compliance practitioners, in clear, less technical language.
 While high-level features are less flexible, they can be very powerful.
-For example, the `be_public` matcher on the `aws_s3_bucket` is straighforward to understand.
-Its implementation relies on the presence of several low-level features.
-It is also somewhat future-proof: if additional checks are needed in the future, they can be added to the implementation of be_public, and all users of the matcher will benefit from the change.
+A high-level feature bases its implementation on the presence of several low- or mid-level features.
+It is also somewhat future-proof: if additional checks are needed in the future, they can be added to the implementation of the higher-level matcher, and all users of the matcher will benefit from the change.
 Alternatively, if someone made the same checks using only the low-level matchers, they would need to update their profile to match.

+A word of caution about high-level matchers.
+It is critical that users understand from reading the control code what is (and most critically, what is _not_) being checked.
+High level resources by neccesity omit underlying details, which makes them ambiguous by nature.
+Abiguity is subjective - your set of assumptions may not match another persons.
+A high-level feature must document explicitly what assumptions it makes, but we cannot rely on the user referring to the documentation.

-Overall, having both low- and high-level resources works out best.
+Overall, having low-level, mid-level, and carefully considered high-level features serves the whole user base.

 ### Use Raw Properties